 This platform helps teachers create and share online lessons using their easy tools.
 The ability to offer differentiated paths within the same lesson is a nice feature.
 (Note: Requires teachers and students to have Google or Microsoft accounts.)

-Communicate with students, share documents and assignments, and provide a collaborative space.
+Send messages, share class materials, and make learning accessible anywhere.
+Save yourself time by bringing all your classroom tools together.
 EdModo also offers resources for helping you understand how to make distance learning work for your students.

 Create interactive online lessons using a video clip of your choice.
-It provides accountability and tracking for student progress, too.
+This tool provides accountability and tracking for student progress, too.

 Edulastic is an online K-12 tool that allows teachers to make their own assessments and assignments or choose from over 35,000 pre-made assessments.